Jdcot06/Font-Design/README.md

 # Font-Design: MetDemo2
-An edited versio of the font MetDemo.
+An edited version of the font MetDemo.

 # Websites/ Sorces used: